muhammmadalli/pythonLearn-learnToCodeUsingChatgpt/README.md

 1. It gives ChatGPT simpler problems to solve.
 2. It gives you working code to fall back on, if a later step fails.
 3. It gets you at least some of the capability you want, even if ChatGPT can't deliver everything.

+### Prompt - Question Refinement by asking ChatGPT
+I want an app that *does some function*.
+Tell me what I should include in my prompt to you.
+Don't write any code at this point.